Hello everyone! How is it going?

 Of course, the citizens did not just see a fire destroying their houses.
 The citizens kept stock of the buckets filled with rainwater.
 They were named Tensui Oke (Ten means heaven, sui is water, and oke means bucket).

-So, when the fire happened, the citizens quickly reached the position and got the baskets.
-They did bucket brigade for the first approach!
+So, when the fire incident occurred, the citizens quickly reached the position to get the buckets.
+They did a bucket brigade for the first approach!

 But it was not effective sometimes.